mandjo2010/site/content/posts/2015-08-05--ten-reas-onss-choo-3/index.md

 ---
-title: Ten Reasons to choose SILAT
+title: Ten Reasons to Choose SILAT
 subTitle: Are you considering studying Spacial Data Science in France ?
 category: "Spatial Data"
 cover: photo-1456518563096-0ff5ee08204e-cover.png
 ---

-Wondering what happens when computer science and geography come together?
-The power to collect, store, manage, query, visualize spatial data, and output maps is unleashed, providing tools to inform choices about where we live or where things happen!
-That's what the advanced MSc SILAT will teach you, and in this post, I will give you top 10 reasons why I decided to choose the SILAT MSc.
+When computer science and geography come together, the power to collect, store, manage, query, visualize spatial data, and output maps is unleashed.
+This informs our choices about where we live and how things happen.
+The advanced MSc SILAT will give you these tools.
+Below are my top 10 reasons to choose this university program.

 ![unsplash.com](./photo-1456518563096-0ff5ee08204e-cover.png)

-SILAT stands for "Systèmes d’informations localisées pour l’aménagement des territoires" [Localized Information Systems for Land Management] and it's one of AgroParisTech University's executive program.
-The MSc is based at "Maison de la Télédétection " [House of Remote Sensing], in South of France.
-Lecturers are mainly from academic and research institutions (AgroParisTech, CIRAD, IRD and Irstea) dedicated to remote sensing and broadly to spatial information.
+SILAT stands for “Systèmes d’informations localisées pour l’aménagement des territoires” [Localized Information Systems for Land Management] and it’s part of AgroParisTech University’s executive program.
+The MSc is based at “Maison de la Télédétection” [House of Remote Sensing], in the south of France.
+Lecturers primarily are from academic and research institutions (AgroParisTech, CIRAD, IRD and Irstea).

-Choosing between AgroParisTech University's executive MSc can be tougher.
-Like choosing between candy bars, each executive program seems pretty cool.
-But coming from Environmental Science background, I didn't have tough decision making process about what I wanted to study.
-I had already planned to study the disciplines of spatial data science and here are some reasons of my choice of the SIALT MSc:
+Choosing between programs within the AgroParisTech University executive MSc program is challenging, each executive program seems cool.
+In my case, spatial data science was a good fit for my background in Environmental Science.
+Here are some reasons for my choice of the SILAT MSc:

 ### 1 - Location: Place matters

-The first reason why this MSc is important is the fact that we cannot get away from the location issue.
-We need to know Geo-information or localized information because things happen in our country and continent, state, city or town, street.
-How close or how far something is that may or may not affect us ?
-We are constantly thinking spatially anytime we tell someone, that a next road or the restaurant they're looking for is just a couple blocks away.
+We need Geo-information or localized information because things happen in our country and continent, state, city or town or street.
+How close or how far away is something that may or may not affect us?
+We are constantly thinking spatially, for example, anytime we point someone to the next road or a particular restaurant they’re looking for that is just a couple blocks away.
 For all my previous academic projects, I needed to map places.
-So yes, place matters !
+So yes, place matters!

-### 2 - Demand on Market
+### 2 – Market Demand

-The second reason why SILAT is important is the ability to better understand the limitless potential of GIS in many cases (agriculture, forests, urban planning, Banking, climate Change, environment & biodiversity and so on).
-Learning how to work with Geospatial Data is an excellent way to open doors for a future career.
-GIS data is used for many applications across many fields, if you do not find your way in urban planning GIS or GIS business, you still have many other choices to make.
-GIS is everywhere !
+It is important to better understand the limitless potential of Geo-information in many areas, such as agriculture, forestry, urban planning, banking, climate change, the environment or biodiversity.
+Learning how to work with geospatial data is an excellent way to open doors to a future career.
+GIS data is used for many applications across many fields.
+It’s everywhere!

 ### 3 - High standards of teaching

-SILAT is well-illustrated lectures by the instructors (mainly researchers), but also guest lectures from companies or public services, to ensure that students are hearing and seing a variety of viewpoints and using a varety of GIS and Remote Sensing tools.
-Each week, students are able to examine what GIS & Remote Sensing is thourgh interactive mapping that showcases real-word case study examples of GIS from around the globe (Europe and Africa mainly).
+SILAT offers well-illustrated lectures by instructors (mainly researchers), as well as guest lectures by representatives of companies or the public services.
+This ensures students are hearing and seeing a variety of viewpoints and using a variety of Geographic Information System (GIS) and remote sensing tools.
+Each week, they use these tools in interactive mapping, showcasing real-world case studies of GIS, mainly from Europe and Africa.

-### 4 - Variety of Courses
+### 4 - Variety of courses

-There are mainly four disciplines in Spatial Data Science or four academic disciplines related to spatial data science, which are Geographic Information System (GIS), Database Management System (DBMS), Data Analytics, and Spatial Big Data Systems.
-SILAT covers all five GIS layers, which are spatial reference framework, spatial data model, spatial data acquisition systems, spatial data analysis, and geo-visualization.
-They also teach some tools in Data analytics but not the Big Data System.
+There are four academic disciplines related to spatial data science: Geographic Information System (GIS), Database Management System (DBMS), Data Analytics, and Spatial Big Data Systems.
+In addition, SILAT covers most of spatial data science and all five GIS layers: spatial reference frameworks, spatial data models, spatial data acquisition systems, spatial data analysis, and geo-visualization.
+Data analytics also are covered, and some Big Data tools.

 ### 5 - Project management skills

-The fourth reason why you should consider to take this MSc is the project management skills.
-As you move along in the MSc, you will discover the interrelationships of both the technical and human aspects that contribute to how GIS strategies are composed.
-The MSc concludes with you outlining your own GIS project or field research, and receiving feedback about that from your peers.
-At the end of the program, the student will write a thesis to be approved by the The Committee of lectuerers.
-Student also present the projects as a seminar open to all in the related field of GIS ouside the school.
+Progressing through the MSc leads to the discovered of the interrelationships between the technical and human aspects of GIS strategies.
+The program concludes with a personal GIS project or exercise in field research, with feedback from peers.
+At the end of the program, each student writes a thesis that must be approved by the committee of lecturers.
+Students also present their projects at a public seminar, open to all in the related field of GIS outside the school

 ### 6 - Partnership

-One of the best thing about this MSc is the partnership with companies, academic and research institutions.
-Students are require to submit a proposed project in partnership with a host company or researh lab that covers generally his/her training costs.
-According to the type of project, every student is supported by a personal superviser while executing the project.
+One of the best things about this MSc is the partnership with companies, academic and research institutions.
+Students are required to submit a proposed project in partnership with a host company or research lab that will cover training costs.
+According to the type of project, every student is supported by a personal supervisor.

-### 7 - Financial Aid
+### 7 - Financial aid

-France gouverment and some local and regional organizations offer a very generous financial program.
-You may not be eligible to this aid if you're not from France or Europe, but there many other Sholarship Program out there like the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP).
-This Program enable mid-caeer professionals in developing countries and Japan to complete graduate degrees in development-related fields.
+The government of France and some local and regional organizations offer a very generous financial assistance program.
+Those who are not from France or Europe can benefit from many other programs, such as the Joint Japan/World Bank Graduate Scholarship Program (JJ/WBGSP), which helps mid-career professionals in developing countries or Japan.

 ### 8 - Research opportunities

-Based in research hub, the research activities of the host center cover all spatial information research.
-Most lecturers (teacher-researchers) are affiliated to differents laboratories and play an important role not only in supervising student but also in research activities, organisation in France, Europe, and around the world.
-Not usually but there maybe some programs that offer interesting research opportunities to student.
+Most lecturers (teacher-researchers) are affiliated with different laboratories, and play an important role not only in supervising students but in research activities.

-### 9 - Housing & People
+### 9 - Housing and people

-Having lived in Paris and heard about housing in Geneva or New-York, housing in Montpelier is pretty sweet.
-95% of students live on campus, that is different than most schools.
-There are a few cultural sensitivities to be mindful of.
-Don't be affraid to use the little "s'il vous plaît" at the end of all requests.
-“Voulez-vous coucher avec moi?” seems to be a joke that people make about France but be sure that they don’t think it’s funny.
+Having lived in Paris, and heard about housing costs in Geneva or New York, Montpelier is ideal.
+Ninety-five per cent of students live on campus, which is different than most schools.
+There are a few cultural sensitivities to be mindful of, such as using “s’il vous plaît” at the end of all requests. (“Voulez-vous coucher avec moi?” seems to be a joke that people make about France, but they don’t think it’s funny.)

-### 10 The Beauty of the South
+### 10 The beauty of the south

 When you go south you never go back north.
-Like many coastal locations, the south of France is a great place to spend time on the beach.
-Through a combination of the wind, the high temperatures and the mountains make the south beautiful and magical to visit.
-But unemployment rate is high, and for that reason, the south of France can be hard some time, even for a short time.
+Like many coastal locations, the south of France – with its beaches, breezes, high temperatures and mountains – is a beautiful and magical to live.
+However, the unemployment rate is high, which can present a challenge.